-• Chemistry is an absolute must, and Biology is a must for the vast majority of universities.
-Maths is often taken as a 3rd subject, but subjects like a humanity or Drama can be just as valuable as they are more discursive and support the soft skills required of successful doctors.
+• Chemistry is an absolute must, and Biology is essential for many universities.
+Maths is often taken as a third subject, but subjects like a humanity or Drama can be just as valuable as they are more discursive and support the soft skills required of successful doctors.